MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XXV-Corporation-National-Community-Service/part-2552-Foster-Grandparent-Program/subpart-A-General/section-2552.12.md

 ##### § 2552.12 Definitions. #####

-Link to an amendment published at 83 FR 64649, Dec.
-17, 2018.

-(a) *Act.* The Domestic Volunteer Service Act of 1973, as amended, Pub.
+*Act.* The Domestic Volunteer Service Act of 1973, as amended, Pub.
 L. 93-113, Oct.
 1, 1973, 87 Stat.
 396, 42 U.S.C.
 4950 *et seq.*

-(b) *Adequate staffing level.* The number of project staff or full-time equivalent needed by a sponsor to manage NSSC project operations considering such factors as: number of budgeted volunteers/Volunteer Service Years (VSYs), number of volunteer stations, and the size of the service area.
+*Adequate staffing level.* The number of project staff or full time equivalent needed by a sponsor to manage the National Senior Service Corps (NSSC) project operations considering such factors as: Number of budgeted Volunteer Service Years (VSYs), number of volunteer stations, and the size of the service area.

-(c) *Annual income.* Total cash and in-kind receipts from all sources over the preceding 12 months including: the applicant or enrollee's income and, the applicant or enrollee's spouse's income, if the spouse lives in the same residence.
+*Annual income.* Total cash and in-kind receipts from all sources over the preceding 12 months including: the applicant or enrollee's income and, the applicant or enrollee's spouse's income, if the spouse lives in the same residence.
 The value of shelter, food, and clothing, shall be counted if provided at no cost by persons related to the applicant/enrollee, or spouse.

-(d) *Chief Executive Officer.* The Chief Executive Officer of the Corporation appointed under the National and Community Service Act of 1990, as amended, (NCSA), 42 U.S.C.
+*Chief Executive Officer.* The Chief Executive Officer of CNCS appointed under the National and Community Service Act of 1990, as amended, (NCSA), 42 U.S.C.
 12501 *et seq.*

-(e) *Child.* Any individual who is less than 21 years of age.
+*Child.* Any individual who is less than 21 years of age.

-(f) *Children having exceptional needs.* Children who are developmentally disabled, such as those who are autistic, have cerebral palsy or epilepsy, are visually impaired, speech impaired, hearing impaired, orthopedically impaired, are emotionally disturbed or have a language disorder, specific learning disability, have multiple disabilities, other significant health impairment or have literacy needs.
-Existence of a child's exceptional need shall be verified by an appropriate professional, such as a physician, psychiatrist, psychologist, registered nurse or licensed practical nurse, speech therapist or educator before a Foster Grandparent is assigned to the child.
+*Children having exceptional needs.* Children who have a developmental disability, such as those who have autism, intellectual disability, cerebral palsy or epilepsy, a visual impairment, speech impairment, hearing impairment, or orthopedic impairment, an emotional or behavioral disorder, a language disorder, a specific learning disability, multiple disabilities, other significant health impairments, or have literacy, math or other educational assistance needs.
+Before a Foster Grandparent is assigned to the child, existence of a child's exceptional need shall be verified by an appropriate professional, such as a physician, psychiatrist, psychologist, including school psychologists, registered nurse or licensed practical nurse, speech therapist, licensed clinical social worker, or educator.

-(g) *Children with special needs.* Children who are abused or neglected; in need of foster care; adjudicated youth; homeless youths; teen-age parents; and children in need of protective intervention in their homes.
+*Children with special needs.* Children who are abused or neglected; in need of foster care; adjudicated youth; homeless youths; teen-age parents; and children in need of protective intervention in their homes.
 Existence of a child's special need shall be verified by an appropriate professional before a Foster Grandparent is assigned to the child.

-(h) *Corporation.* The Corporation for National and Community Service established under the NCSA.
-The Corporation is also sometimes referred to as CNCS.
+*CNCS.* The Corporation for National and Community Service established under the NCSA, as amended, 42 U.S.C.
+12501 *et seq.*

-(i) *Cost reimbursements.* Reimbursements provided to volunteers such as stipends to cover incidental costs, meals, and transportation, to enable them to serve without cost to themselves.
-Also included are the costs of annual physical examinations, volunteer insurance and recognition which are budgeted as Volunteer Expenses.
+*Cost reimbursements.* Reimbursements budgeted as Volunteer Expenses and provided to volunteers, including stipends to cover incidental costs, transportation, meals, recognition, supplemental accident, personal liability and excess automobile liability insurance, and other expenses as negotiated in the Memorandum of Understanding.

-(j) *In-home.* The non-institutional assignment of a Foster Grandparent in a private residence or a foster home.
+*In-home.* The non-institutional assignment of a Foster Grandparent in a private residence or a foster home.

-(k) *Letter of Agreement.* A written agreement between a volunteer station, the sponsor and the parent or persons legally responsible for the child served by the Foster Grandparent.
-It authorizes the assignment of a Foster Grandparent in the child's home, defines the Foster Grandparent's activities and delineates specific arrangements for supervision.
+*Letter of Agreement.* A written agreement between a volunteer station or sponsor, and person(s) served or the person legally responsible for that person.
+It authorizes the assignment of an FGP volunteer in the home of a client, defines FGP volunteer activities, and specifies supervision arrangements.

-(l) *Memorandum of Understanding.* A written statement prepared and signed by the Foster Grandparent project sponsor and the volunteer station that identifies project requirements, working relationships and mutual responsibilities.
+*Memorandum of Understanding.* A written statement prepared and signed by the Foster Grandparent project sponsor and the volunteer station that identifies project requirements, working relationships and mutual responsibilities.

-(m) *National Senior Service Corps (NSSC).* The collective name for the Foster Grandparent Program (FGP), the Retired and Senior Volunteer Program (RSVP), the Senior Companion Program (SCP), and Demonstration Programs established under Title II Parts A, B, C, and E, of the Act.
+*National Senior Service Corps (NSSC).* The collective name for the Senior Companion Program (SCP), the Foster Grandparent Program (FGP), the Retired and Senior Volunteer Program (RSVP), and Demonstration Programs, all of which are established under Parts A, B, C, and E, Title II of the Act.
 NSSC is also referred to as the “Senior Corps”.

+*Non-CNCS support (excess).* The amount of non-Federal cash and in-kind contributions generated by a sponsor in excess of the required percentage.

-(n) *Non-Corporation support (required).* The percentage share of non-Federal cash and in-kind contributions, required to be raised by the sponsor in support of the grant.
+*Non-CNCS support (match).* The percentage share of non-CNCS cash and in-kind contributions required to be raised by the sponsor in support of the grant.

-(o) *Non-Corporation support (excess).* The amount of non-Federal cash and in-kind contributions generated by a sponsor in excess of the required percentage.
+*Non-Corporation support (excess).* The amount of non-Federal cash and in-kind contributions generated by a sponsor in excess of the required percentage.

-(p) *Parent.* A natural parent or a person acting in place of a natural parent, such as a guardian, a child's natural grandparent, or a step-parent with whom the child lives.
+*Parent.* A natural parent or a person acting in place of a natural parent, such as a guardian, a child's natural grandparent, or a step-parent with whom the child lives.
 The term also includes otherwise unrelated individuals who are legally responsible for a child's welfare.

+*Performance measures.* Indicators that help determine the impact of an FGP project on the community and clients served, including the volunteers.

-(q) *Project.* The locally planned and implemented Foster Grandparent Program activity or set of activities as agreed upon between a sponsor and the Corporation.
+*Project.* The locally planned FGP activity or set of activities in a service area as approved by CNCS and implemented by the sponsor.

-(r) *Qualified individual with a disability.* An individual with a disability (as defined in the Rehabilitation Act, 29 U.S.C.
-705 (20)) who, with or without reasonable accommodation, can perform the essential functions of a volunteer position that such individual holds or desires.
-If a sponsor has prepared a written description before advertising or interviewing applicants for the position, the written description may be considered evidence of the essential functions of the volunteer position.
+*Proprietary Health Care Organizations.* Private, for-profit health care organization that serves one or more vulnerable populations.

-(s) *Service area.* The geographically defined area in which Foster Grandparents are recruited, enrolled, and placed on assignments.
+*Service area.* The geographically defined area(s) in which Foster Grandparents are enrolled and placed on assignments.

-(t) *Service schedule.* A written delineation of the days and times a Foster Grandparent serves each week.
+*Service schedule.* A written delineation of the days and times a Foster Grandparent serves each week.

-(u) *Sponsor.* A public agency or private non-profit organization, either secular or faith-based, that is responsible for the operation of a Foster Grandparent project.
+*Sponsor.* A public agency, including Indian tribes as defined in section 421(5) of the Act, and private, non-profit organizations, both secular and faith-based, in the United States that have authority to accept and the capability to administer a Foster Grandparent project.

-(v) *Stipend.* A payment to Foster Grandparents to enable them to serve without cost to themselves.
-The amount of the stipend is determined by the Corporation and is payable in regular installments.
-The minimum amount of the stipend is set by law and shall be adjusted by the CEO from time to time.
+*Stipend.* A payment to Foster Grandparents to enable them to serve without cost to themselves.
+The amount of the stipend is set by CNCS in accordance with federal law.

-(w) *Trust Act.* The National and Community Service Trust Act of 1993, Pub.
-L. 103-82, Sept.
-21, 1993, 107 Stat.
-785.

-(x) *United States and States.* Each of the several States, the District of Columbia, the U.S. Virgin Islands, the Commonwealth of Puerto Rico, Guam and American Samoa, and Trust Territories of the Pacific Islands.
+*United States and Territories.* Each of the several States, the District of Columbia, the U.S. Virgin Islands, the Commonwealth of Puerto Rico, Guam and American Samoa, the Commonwealth of the Northern Mariana Islands, and the Trust Territories of the Pacific Islands.

-(y) *Volunteer assignment plan.* A written description of a Foster Grandparent's assignment with a child.
+*Volunteer assignment plan.* A written description of a Foster Grandparent's assignment with a child.
 The plan identifies specific outcomes for the child served and the activities of the Foster Grandparent.

-(z) *Volunteer station.* A public agency, secular or faith-based private non-profit organization, or proprietary health care organization that accepts the responsibility for assignment and supervision of Foster Grandparents in health, education, social service or related settings such as multi-purpose centers, home health care agencies, or similar establishments.
+*Volunteer station.* A public agency; a private, non-profit organization, secular or faith-based; or a proprietary health care organization.
+A volunteer station must accept responsibility for the assignment and supervision of Foster Grandparents in health, education, social service or related settings such as multi-purpose centers, home health care agencies, or similar establishments.
 Each volunteer station must be licensed or otherwise certified, when required, by the appropriate state or local government.
 Private homes are not volunteer stations.

 [64 FR 14126, Mar.
 24, 1999, as amended at 69 FR 60095, Oct.
-7, 2004]
+7, 2004; 83 FR 64649, Dec.
+17, 2018]